tanmay-bhat/tanmay-bhat.github.io/content/posts/syslog-parsing-with-fluentd.md

 2023-02-11 09:12:33.541000000 +0000 syslog.local2.notice: {"host":"chiefb2b.org","ident":"eum","pid":"1867","msgid":"ID551","extradata":"-","message":"You can't compress the array without backing up the bluetooth ADP card!"}
 ```

 The above are the syslog messages that are parsed by Fluentd.
-That's why you can see the messages are seggregated into multiple fields like `host`, `host` etc that will help in readability, complex search queries and faster indexing.
+That's why you can see the messages are segregated into multiple fields like `host`, `host` etc that will help in readability, complex search queries and faster indexing.

 ### Parsing rfc3164 syslog with Fluentd :